Lillo2711/PicoMemcard-Rewired/README.md

  https://github.com/dangiu/PicoMemcard or simply dangiu's original project cause i have already my Pico mmc Board and i don't want to trash my old PCB cause alberonisse like other pin instead the original.
- Before doing anything stupid check the wiring of your project if it comply with Dangiu's original schematic , then remember it remove the controller combination and add a phisical button on pin
+ Before doing anything stupid check the wiring of your project if it comply with Dangiu's original schematic , then remember it remove the controller combination and add a phisical button on pin 3 and pin Gnd for Raspberry pi pico , and pin 3 and pin Gnd for Rp2040

                                Below is the original document , i have to change the schematic a soon as possible